If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 See the Degree programs page for more information about requirements for English honors in Computer Science.

 Maybe!
-If you are eligible for Advanced Standing and think you could handle eight (mostly) 200-level CS courses, it’s a great opportunity.
+If you are willing and able to pursue extra coursework for the Concurrent Masters or eligible for Advanced Standing and think you could handle eight (mostly) 200-level CS courses, it’s a great opportunity.
 Your bachelor’s degree doesn’t even need to be in CS, so long as you can still satisfy the prerequisites for the 200-level courses.
 See Other Academic Opportunities in the Handbook for Students.

 To Apply for Advanced Standing: